KamilleModules/Ekom/doc/database/discounts.md

 (for instance there is a discount on a product, and a discount on the parent product card too), then the most specific ekom object wins.

+Further more, if you have multiple discounts attached on the same product for a given level (let's say the product level for instance), then only the discount with the highest id will be used.
+Note: maybe in the future ekom will support multiple discounts on the same product, but for now, as to simplify things, we only use one (which is all my company needs anyway).

 So, if the discount is set on a product object, then it will always win.
 A product card discount will win against a category discount, you get the idea.